fastjengine/fastjengine.github.io/docs/fastj-basics/setting-up-for-fastj.md

 Check it out [here][VSCode-Link].

-## A Build Tool
+## Build Tool
-Now this one you might not have seen before.
-A **build tool** is a tool ~~to help you build~~ designed to simplify the process of compiling, running, testing, deploying, and distributing your code -- and much more!
+You may not have seen this term before.
+A **build tool** is ~~a tool to help you build~~ a tool designed to simplify the process of compiling, running, testing, deploying, and distributing your code -- and much more!

 Now, onto choosing a build tool...
 I highly recommend [Gradle][Gradle-Link].
 Gradle is one of two mainstream build tools designed for Java, and it's the build tool I will be writing these tutorials for.
 The other main option is to use [Maven][Maven-Link], which I talk about a bit more [down below](#for-maven-users).